briatte/ggnetwork/README.md

 <!-- badges: end -->

-This package allows to pass network objects to [`ggplot2`](http://ggplot2.org/), along with several geometries to plot their elements.
+This package allows to pass network objects to [`ggplot2`](http://ggplot2.org/) and provides geometries to plot their elements.

 ## Get started

-You can install the released version of ggnetwork from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of `ggnetwork` from [CRAN](https://CRAN.R-project.org) with:

 ``` r